ksu-cs-textbooks/cc410/content/y-milestones/00-final-project.md

 * Milestone 2 (Week 5) - Discuss possible project topics and class structures.
 * Milestone 3 (Week 9) - Discuss classes and inheritance, review existing unit tests and documentation.
 Discuss possible user interfaces.
 * Milestone 4 (Week 13) - Discuss user interfaces, review existing code against requirements.
 Discuss possible external libraries or APIs.
 Review existing code against requirements.
 Discuss final steps and presentation.
-* Milestone 5 (Week 16) - Present project to class, submit final code for review.
+* Milestone 5 (Week 16) - Record and submit a presentation of this project, and schedule a time for Q&A with the instructor.
+Submit your final code for review.

 ## Deliverables